elastic/opbeans-java/README.md

 in order to choose one of other you have to set the environment variable APM_AGENT_TYPE to `elasticapm` when you use the APM Agent Java and `opentelemetry` to use OpenTelemetry java implementation.

-see the [docker-compose](./docker-compose.yml) file for more details about the nevironment variables.
+see the [docker-compose](./docker-compose.yml) file for more details about the environment variables.